Date: Saturday, July 27th, 2019

 *Relay teams must provide their own transport up and down Mount Seymour.
 One runner runs to the top while the teammate drives to the top, and once the first runner completes their leg they drive back down and greet their teammate at the finish line.

 All CMTS races are now cup free events, meaning you’ll need to pack along your own vessel for fluids at aid stations and at the finish line.
-Here are two suggestions: A packable style bottle, or a homemade version – simply lop the top off an empty juicebox.
+Here are two suggestions: a collapsible cup (available in our merch store), or a homemade version with the top off an empty juicebox.

 Dropping off your Drop Bags:

 This is done by you on race morning.
 We will have two clearly marked separate locations at the race start for you to place your individual drop bags.
 We will provide duct tape and sharpies for you to clearly label you bag with your full name and your race bib number.
 Please keep drop bags to a reasonable size, usually the size of a shoe box, a shoe bag, a small backpack.
 Typical drop bag supplies would include spare gear / clothing / lube and some food items that you train with that you may not find at the aid stations, such as a specific drink mix or a brand of product that you prefer.

 Please note that drop bags not claimed by you at the end of the day will be donated to charity or discarded of entirely.
 We will not be able to store or ship any drop bag supplies under any circumstances.
 Drop bags will return to the finish line immediately following the shutdown of each independent drop bag location.